 Success via lyrical madness!

 There’s been a number of Bran Flake adverts during the 80s and 90s – all containing the mad but catchy ‘very very tasty’ chorus, but each new advert came with new lyrics that left us giggling and scratching our heads.
-Here’s a few of them (bare in mind that the adverts are promoting breakfast cereal):
+Here’s a few of them (bear in mind that the adverts are promoting breakfast cereal):

 ‘What about the weather – is it going to rain?’